Deemsdotcom/FCS-Projecto/README.md

 	•	Risk Prediction Tab – ML training and user prediction interface

 Installation & Setup

 Requirements
 Install dependencies using an existing requirements.txt or: pip install streamlit requests pandas numpy geopy folium streamlit-folium scikit-learn openrouteservice

 Data Files (must be in project folder)
 	•	shelters.json
 	•	metro.json
 Both contain GeoJSON-style features with coordinates.

 API Keys
 The application requires:
 	•	Alerts API token (alerts.in.ua)
 	•	OpenRouteService routing API key

-These can be hardcoded for the project or set as environment variables:
+These are hardcoded for the project or can be set as environment variables: export ALERTS_API_TOKEN="your_token" export ORS_API_KEY="your_key"

-export ALERTS_API_TOKEN="your_token"
-export ORS_API_KEY="your_key"

 Run the Application:
 streamlit run SecurityUA.py

 Limitations